Generalized Rothe diagrams for orthogonal roots: Further examples of QP-triples

+\item[(ii)] Table \ref{table:nrs_numbers} summarizes the key numerical quantities associated with the examples of Theorem \ref{thm:nrtriples}, where $\kappa=n$ is the common cardinality of the sets in $\Omega_U$.
+The last column of the table concerns the matroid we can naturally associate to $\Omega_{\Phi_+}$, whose construction we will explain in Remark \ref{rmk:matroid}.
+Note that the cardinality of the set $\Omega_U$ is simply the product of the degrees by Definition \ref{def:residues} (iv), so $\abs{\Omega_U}$ equals $(2k-1)!!, 3\cdot5 \cdot 9=135$, and $3\cdot 5\cdot 9\cdot 15=2025$ in types $D_{2k}, E_7$, and $E_8$, respectively.

 \item[(iii)]{The unique $W$-minimal element in type $E_8$ is the set where $\theta_4$, $\theta_6$, $\theta_7$, and $\theta_8$ are the highest roots in the standard parabolic subsystems of types $D_4$, $D_6$, $E_7$, and $E_8$ of $\Phi$, respectively.
-This follows from \cite[\S6.3]{gx5}, and can also be checked directly using the definition of residues.
-Since the lowest-degree term of $PS_{\Phi_+}(q)$ is the constant 1 by (ii), the $8$-root $R$ has no residues with respect to $\Phi_+$.} \end{itemize} \end{rmk}
+This follows from \cite[\S6.3]{gx5}, and can also be checked directly using the definition of $\res(R)$.
+Since the lowest-degree term of $PS_{\Phi_+}(q)$ is the constant 1 by (i), we have $\rho(R)=0$.} \end{itemize} \end{rmk}

+Recall from Proposition \ref{prop:qtfae} that if $R$ is an $n$-root of type, then for each root $\al\in \Phi_+\setminus R$ the reflection $s_\al$ changes precisely four elements in $R$ that form a coplanar quadruple $Q$.
+The next lemma shows that the effects of $s_\al$ on $R$ and $Q$ are consistent with respect to the quasiparabolic orders on $\Omega_{\Phi_+}$ and on $\Omega_{\Psi}$, where $\Psi$ is the $D_4$-subsystem spanned by $Q$.
+This consistency will be very useful in the proofs of Section \ref{sec:e88}.